A Compelling 360 Degree Video Into a Favela-Immersive Journalism

 Just how violent can this place be?
 Well, apparently a police helicopter was shot down killing 12 people, including two police officers during a rumble between two drug dealers.
-It is not recommended that tourist enter the favela along, and there are actually guidelines on how you should visit a favela here.

 Simple Guide on How To Watch and Interact W/ YouTube 360 Degree Video